Gmugra/net.cactusthorn.initializer/README.md

 Initializer is Java library that can be used to dynamically initialize object attributes.

-It's typical task to initialize some classes based on text data from, for example, configuration files.
+It's about typical task to initialize some objects based on strings from, for example, configuration files.

-Idea is, that configuration properties present in short and human readable way, when even multi-value properties are stored in one line.
-And then data is using to intitialize classes with complex types without much effort from developer.

 ## Simple example
 Let say we have the class: